kojunghsu/finsight-product-analytics-copilot/README.md

 **LLM-powered product analytics copilot for the credit-card customer lifecycle.**

-FinSight inspects an uploaded customer-level dataset and determines which of four credit-card product use cases it can support: Acquisition & Onboarding, Activation & Early Use, Engagement & Spend, and Retention & Inactivity.
+FinSight is a local prototype of an LLM business application for credit-card product analytics.
+Product managers and analysts can upload customer-level data and ask business questions in natural language across four lifecycle use cases: Acquisition & Onboarding, Activation & Early Use, Engagement & Spend, and Retention & Inactivity.
 A/B experiment evaluation is an additional cross-cutting capability.

-Conservative rules suggest schema mappings for human confirmation; the LLM routes business intent and interprets results; deterministic Python owns compatibility checks, calculations, and statistical tests.
+The system deliberately separates language reasoning from numerical computation.
+The LLM translates natural-language business questions into structured analysis plans and interprets validated results, while deterministic Python owns dataset compatibility checks, KPI calculations, funnel analysis, segmentation, and statistical tests.
+Conservative rules suggest schema mappings for human confirmation rather than allowing unrestricted LLM-generated mappings.

+With an OpenAI API key, FinSight runs in LLM-enabled mode for natural-language planning and result interpretation.
+Without a key, it runs in a clearly labeled deterministic demo mode, allowing the complete interface and governed analytics workflows to be evaluated locally without external credentials.

-FinSight is a local product prototype and portfolio case study—not a generic data-science automation tool and not an autonomous decision maker.
+FinSight is a product prototype and portfolio case study—not a generic data-science automation tool and not an autonomous decision maker.

 ## Product preview